Treatment for fibromyalgia using myofascial release can be a very effective tool for fibromyalgia pain. When the fascia (a

 interaction with the environment and especially with relationships cause emotions

 to be stored throughout our body, often in our muscles.
+Myofascial release is just ONE part of treating symptoms in fibromyalgia.

 It’s not unusual when undergoing treatment for fibromyalgia by a MR therapist or self-application for emotions to be released.
 It may feel strange, especially in the presence of someone else; but don’t fight it; let the emotions flow out of you.
 This is another reason that MR is such an effective treatment for fibromyalgia pain.
 The release of these stored emotions adds even greater benefit.